cloudmesh-community/fa18-523-60/project-report/report.md

 report - its name is Instacart [@www-partnerships].

-This e-commerce platform was founded in 2012 by a former Amazon employee, Apoorva Mehta, who is the company’s current CEO[@www-wikinstacart].
+This e-commerce platform was founded in 2012 by a former Amazon employee, Apoorva Mehta, who is the company's current CEO [@www-wikinstacart].
 The service is mainly offered through the company website, but it also offers an Android and iOS version of a smartphone app [@www-apps].
-To deliver its services, the company uses a team of “personal shoppers” to “procure grocery items from a variety of stores” in the desired geographical area [@www-apps].
+To deliver its services, the company uses a team of "personal shoppers" to "procure grocery items from a variety of stores" in the desired geographical area [@www-apps].
 The app allows one to place an order from a specific store or multiple stores while also offering substitutions for all items in case the originally chosen items are out of stock [@www-bold].
-Once an order is placed, the app offers a live view of the actions performed by the “personal shopper” with timestamps for each step taken as well as their GPS location [@www-bold].
+Once an order is placed, the app offers a live view of the actions performed by the "personal shopper" with timestamps for each step taken as well as their GPS location [@www-bold].
 This is a very valuable feature as it helps Instacart users to prepare for the delivery.
 The service is paid for through the